Webb Park - East Toowoomba

 Address: Dudley STreet, East Toowoomba QLD 4350

-Positioned East of Toowoomba’s CBD on the escarpment of the Toowoomba range, Webb Park is one of Toowoomba’s most loved parks for residents and visitors alike.
+Positioned on the Toowoomba Range escarpment, east of the city centre, is Webb Park - one of Toowoomba’s most loved parks for residents and visitors alike.

 Parking is available off Dudley Street.